DCKcode/breakout-box/README.md

 ## Requirements
 You need:

 1. A box to put in a network.
 This can be a Raspberry Pi, laptop of virtual machine running Linux.
-It must have Wireguard installed and use SystemD.
+It must have Wireguard installed and use systemd.
 2. A public server, like a VPS running Linux.
-It must have Wireguard installed and use SystemD.
+It must have Wireguard installed and use systemd.
 You must be able to SSH to it, and the UDP port on which you have Wireguard running (default: 51280) must be accessible by your box and clients.
 3. A computer from which you do the installation.
 We use Ansible for the installation, so you must [install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
 For most setups, including the example below, you also need [to have Wireguard installed locally](https://www.wireguard.com/install/).

 ## Set up a Breakout Box